Dowell-Lab/srworkshop/day01/worksheets/Variables_in_bash.md

 In addition to being a lot less messy and more readable, I can also easily change the directory path variables without changing the rest of the code.

-There are other methods to make this code even more concise, which we'll cover later in the week.
+There are other methods to make this code even more concise, and we'll cover those later in the week.
 For now, let's explore how variables are defined in Bash, and how they can be used.

 ## Bash variables
 General properties of Bash variables: